Registration tips and tricks

 Class Search - search GenEd using the "Attribute Type" search box.
 All GenEd attribute descriptions begin with "GE".
 You can also search Attributes like "Upper Division" or "English - Theories".

 Class Search - use "Campus" to limit your results.
 You can limit to Main campus, Distance Learning (online), etc. If you're living on campus, you may not want to see courses at the Syracuse Metro Center in your results.
-Campus is in the "Advanced Search" of the new interface.
+Campus is in the "Advanced Search" of the Registration and Planning interface.

 Class Search - Combine Search Criteria.
 You've got several search parameters - use them together to limit your results.
 Be careful, though - too restrictive of a search will give you no results.